Your Mood Has a Biology

 Mood Swings

 Fine one hour, irritable the next.
-Your emotions feel unpredictable.
+Your emotions feel unpredictable and hard to control.

 What's Inside This Panel